The University of Delaware-Hagley Program

 The University of Delaware-Hagley Program's focus is the history of industrialization, broadly defined.
 Students study social, labor, business, cultural, and economic history and the history of technology.
 In addition to fulfilling all History Department requirements, Hagley fellows must also fulfill the requirements detailed in the University of Delaware-Hagley Program Guidelines.

-Prospective students with interests in the history of industrialization, technology, business, economy, society, or labor may apply for fellowships in The University of Delaware-Hagley Program.
+Prospective students with interests in the history of industrialization, technology, business, political economy, labor, consumption, or the environment may apply for fellowships in The University of Delaware-Hagley Program.
 The Program offers training in the history of technology, consumption and work and the comparative industrialization of societies around the world.
 Students in the program are encouraged to make use of the extensive facilities of the Hagley Museum and Library located on the site of the original du Pont powder mills on the Brandywine River north of Wilmington, Delaware.
 Hagley's library contains one of the finest imprint and manuscript collections on the history of technology and the history of business in the United States.

 History of American Civilization